-The University's Title IX Coordinator oversees the University's process to ensure compliance with Title IX, including its grievance procedure, education/prevention efforts, and training.
-The Title IX Coordinator manages all relationship violence and sexual misconduct complaints and identifies and addresses any patterns or systemic problems that arise during the review of such complaints.
+The University's Title IX Coordinator oversees the University's gender equity work to ensure compliance with Title IX, including its grievance procedure, education/ prevention efforts, and training.
+The Title IX Coordinator reviews information about relationship violence and sexual misconduct complaints to identify and address any patterns or systemic problems that arise during the review of such complaints.
+The Title IX Coordinator is available to meet with any member of the University community or campus organization that would like to discuss the University's Title IX compliance or work involving matters of sex discrimination, including sexual and gender-based harassment, assault, or violence.
+Contact Information: Paulette Granberry Russell Office for Inclusion and Intercultural Initiatives 114 Olds Hall East Lansing MI 48824 (517) 353-3924 inclusion@msu.edu